monxvoll/NotesVault/README.md

 - [x] Authentication system with registration, login, and email confirmation
 - [x] Password recovery flow with token validation via email
 - [x] Soft delete: notes and accounts are marked as inactive instead of permanently removed
-- [ ] Modify authentication module with firestore built in  functions
+- [ ] Modify authentication module with firestore built in  functions (Actually In Progress)
 - [ ] Encrypt notes content before storage
 - [ ] General Testing with github actions
 - [ ] Token-based authentication for all note-related operations (CRUD)